cube-js/cube/docs/Cube.js-ClI/Reference.md

 [[warning | Note]]
 | To define configuration you should use `cube.js` configuration file.
 See [available options](https://cube.dev/docs/@cubejs-backend-server-core#options-reference).

 Command `dev-server` starts Cube.js in development mode.
-To define configuration you should use `cube.js` configuration file.

 ### Usage